 As is a common theme through this brief, and as discussed more in-depth above, there is no unmet need in Putnam or Fayette County, and the WVHCA erred in granting this application because it has resulted in a duplication of services.
 As discussed more thoroughly below, adding more service providers to a county with no unmet need will result in competition for resources, clients, and workers.
-Although Village Caregiving attempts to argue that competition is a positive thing, by its very definition, competition creates duplication of services and a waste of resources.
+Competition by its very definition creates duplication of services and a waste of resources.
 This is a direct contradiction of the legislative intent of the CON program.
-Therefore, the "competition" Village Caregiving is asking for would result in duplicative services, a waste of resources, and therefore, a violation of the legislative intent of the CON program.
+Therefore, the "competition" Elder Aide is asking for would result in duplicative services, a waste of resources, and therefore, a violation of the legislative intent of the CON program.

-In the lower proceedings, Village Caregiving contended that "the law envisions a balancing test in which duplicative services are but one of many considerations that the Authority must weigh."
-(See D.R.
-28).
-The WVHCA relied on this argument in finding "Although the Authority is charged with avoiding the unnecessary duplication of services, it must do so considering other factors such as cost, quality, and access."
-(See D.R.
-28; See also 1628-1629).
-Neither Village Caregiving nor the WVHCA cite any authority for this premise.
+In the lower proceedings, Elder Aide contended that "the law envisions a balancing test in which duplicative services are but one of many considerations that the Authority must weigh."
+(Application Decision at pg.
+15).
+The WVHCA relied on this argument in finding "the Authority is also charged by the legislature with considering other factors such as cost, quality, and access."
+(Application Decision at pg.
+15).
+Neither Elder Aide nor the WVHCA cite any authority for either premise.
 Additionally, both attempt to downplay the significance of the requirement despite it being the primary purpose of requiring Certificate of Needs.
+Lastly, as is discussed in this brief, considerations of "cost, quality, and access," are ingrained in the unmet need standard, and this is why upholding this standard is so important.